"Do birds get bored in cages?"

 Switching your parrot’s diet might be a game-changer not only for their well-being but for their mood and behaviour too.
 Some parrots show signs of boredom like screaming or aggression if they are fed the wrong diet, like the “only seeds” diet.

-If your parrot is a fussy eater (parrots are just like babies, aren’t they?), make a chop by mixing fresh fruit, veggies, and cooked grains.
-You can also freeze your mix so you don’t have to spend every morning in the kitchen and still give your parrots a good daily serving of healthy food.
+If your parrot is a fussy eater (parrots are just like babies, aren’t they?), you can make a chop by mixing fresh fruit, veggies, and cooked grains.
+You can also freeze your mix so you don’t have to spend every morning in the kitchen and still give your parrots a good daily serving of healthy food (👍).

 Parrots love foraging (that is what they do in their natural environment) so you can hide treats in the parrot toys to spark their interest.